 - If you already have prescription drug coverage that is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
 Medicare calls this "creditable drug coverage."
-Please note: - Creditable coverage could include drug coverage from a former employer or union, TRICARE or the Department of Veterans Affairs.
+Please note: - O Creditable coverage could include drug coverage from a former employer or union, TRICARE, or the Department of Veterans Affairs.
 Your insurer or your human resources department will tell you each year if your drug coverage is creditable coverage.
 This information may be sent to you in a letter or included in a newsletter from the plan.
-Keep this information, because you may need it if you join a Medicare drug plan later.

-- Please note: If you receive a

-"certificate of creditable coverage"

-when your health coverage ends, it

-may not mean your prescription

-drug coverage was creditable.
-The

-notice must state that you had

-"creditable" prescription drug

-coverage that expected to pay as

-much as Medicare's standard

-prescription drug plan pays.

-- The following are not creditable prescription drug coverage: prescription drug discount cards, free clinics, and drug discount websites.

-- For additional information about creditable coverage, please look in your Medicare & You 2018 Handbook or call Medicare at 1-800-MEDICARE (1-800-633-4227).
+Keep this information, because you may need it if you join a Medicare drug plan later. - Please note: If you receive a "certificate of creditable coverage" when your health coverage ends, it may not mean your prescription drug coverage was creditable.
+The notice must state that you had "creditable" prescription drug coverage that expected to pay as much as Medicare's standard prescription drug plan pays. - The following are not creditable prescription drug coverage: prescription drug discount cards, free clinics, and drug discount websites. - For additional information about creditable coverage, please look in your Medicare & You 2020 Handbook or call Medicare at 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.

-- If you were without creditable coverage, but you were without it for less than 63 days in a row

-- If you are receiving "Extra Help" from Medicare.
+You can call these numbers for free, 24 hours a day, 7 days a week. - If you were without creditable coverage, but you were without it for less than 63 days in a row. - If you are receiving "Extra Help" from Medicare.

-What can you do if you disagree about your Part D late-enrollment penalty?
+Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?

-If you disagree about your Part D late-enrollment penalty, you or your representative can ask for a review of the decision about your late-enrollment penalty.
-Generally, you must request this review within 60 days from the date on the letter you receive stating you have to pay a late-enrollment penalty.
+If you disagree about your Part D late enrollment penalty, you or your representative can ask for a review of the decision about your late enrollment penalty.
+Generally, you must request this review within 60 days from the date on the first letter you receive stating you have to pay a late enrollment penalty.
+If you were paying a penalty before joining our plan, you may not have another chance to request a review of that late enrollment penalty.
 Call Customer Service to find out more about how to do this (phone numbers are printed on the back cover of this booklet).

-Important: Do not stop paying your Part D late-enrollment penalty while you're waiting for a review of the decision about your late-enrollment penalty.
+Important: Do not stop paying your Part D late enrollment penalty while you're waiting for a review of the decision about your late enrollment penalty.
 If you do, you could be disenrolled for failure to pay your plan premiums.

-Section 6.
-Do you have to pay an extra Part D amount because of your income?
+SECTION 6 Do you have to pay an extra Part D amount because of your income?

-Who pays an extra Part D amount because of income?
+Section 6.1 Who pays an extra Part D amount because of income?

 Most people pay a standard monthly Part D premium.
 However, some people pay an extra amount because of their yearly income.
-If your income is \$85,000 or above for an individual (or married individuals filing separately) or \$170,000 or above for married couples, you must pay an extra amount directly to the government for your Medicare Part D coverage.
+If your income is greater than approximately \$85,000 for an individual (or married individuals filing separately) or greater than approximately \$170,000 for married couples, you must pay an extra amount directly to the government (not the Medicare plan) for your Medicare Part D coverage.